Best French press coffee makers 2024 – for delicious, full-bodied coffee

 Espro make the top French presses on the market.
 If you want the very best of the best, this is it.
 It makes a consistently smooth, perfect cup of coffee.
 Sure, the P7 is expensive, but it's a splurge you won't regret.

-There are plenty of features which make the P7 something special, but I put a large proportion of the coffee flavors and mouth feel down to the two-stage filtration system and extra tight seal.
+There are plenty of features that make the P7 something special, but I put a large proportion of the coffee flavors and mouth feel down to the two-stage filtration system and extra tight seal.
 This means you don't get any coffee grounds or grittiness at the bottom of your cup, just a mouthful of velvety coffee.

 Whilst I love watching coffee brew in a glass carafe, it always comes with the risk of shattering (especially if you're clumsy like me).
-The P7's stainless steel body means that it's durable, great for travelling, and shatter-resistant.
+The P7's stainless steel body means that it's durable, great for traveling, and shatter-resistant.
 Even better, it's double insulated, so you can lead a busy (or forgetful) life and you'll never find a cold carafe of coffee on the side.
 While it's a shame that the stainless steel isn't transparent, the fact that it can keep your coffee so warm means that it's a compromise worth making.

 When you're finished, the P7 is easy to clean, dishwasher safe, and the seal doesn't loosen when it washes.
 There's a lot to love and very little to dislike, so the P7 has the top spot on our best French press coffee makers list.